-In 1897, the Ringer family acquired the Hungária Spa, which had several bathrooms, four guestrooms and a relaxation garden and turned it into a bathing complex, meeting the modern requirements of that time.
-The stone bath, 60 tubs and four steam baths were accessible via Nyár utca, while the entrance to the medicinal public spa with 1,500 cubicles, a buffet and a separate so-called fashion section was from Klauzál utca.
+In 1897, the Ringer family acquired the Hungária Spa, which had several bathrooms, four guestrooms, and a relaxation garden, and turned it into a bathing complex, meeting the modern requirements of that time.
+The stone bath, 60 tubs, and four steam baths were accessible via Nyár utca, while the entrance to the medicinal public spa with 1,500 cubicles, a buffet, and a separate so-called fashion section were from Klauzál utca.

-From 1965 the neighbouring Continental Hotel used certain parts of the increasingly neglected former Hungária Spa, but when the hotel closed its gates in 1970, the spa building became more and more rundown.
+From 1965 the neighboring Continental Hotel used certain parts of the increasingly neglected former Hungária Spa, but when the hotel closed its gates in 1970, the spa building became more and more rundown.

-By the 1980s the building was in a perilous state, the tiles and majolica ceramics decorating the interior of the spa has been carried off, the glass dome had been destroyed and homeless people took up shelter in the building.
-During that period, however, the dilapidated building once again enjoyed art historical significance when in 1989, with the help of the Studio of Young Artists, the group of artists later known as the Újlak Group performed there for the first time.
+By the 1980s the building was in a perilous state, the tiles and majolica ceramics decorating the interior of the spa had been carried off, the glass dome had been destroyed and homeless people took up shelter in the building.
+During that period, however, the dilapidated building once again enjoyed art-historical significance when in 1989, with the help of the Studio of Young Artists, the group of artists later known as the Újlak Group performed there for the first time.

 Continental Hotel Budapest****Superior – built on the site of the former Hungaria Bath and Continental Hotel – awaits its guest since 15th June 2010.
-The official opening ceremony of the building complex – having an amazing 180 years history – was held on the 22nd September 2010.
+The official opening ceremony of the building complex – having an amazing 200 years history – was held on the 22nd of September 2010.

-Our desing four star hotel 272-room features a diverse range of rooms.
+Our design four-star hotel 272-room features a diverse range of rooms.
 In addition to the standard rooms we offer deluxe and executive rooms and 13 suites, even some featured with balconies and complimentary wireless Internet access.
-To ensure maximum comfort, all of our rooms boast parquet flooring and twin, queen or king-sized beds.
+To ensure maximum comfort, all of our rooms boast parquet flooring and twin, queen, or king-sized beds.